Prof. Ohad Gal-Mor

 PERSONAL

-2014 – Present Senior Lecturer (Assistant Professor).
-The Department of Clinical Microbiology and Immunology, Sackler Faculty of Medicine, Tel-Aviv University.
+2014 – 2018: Senior Lecturer (Assistant Professor).
+Department of Clinical Microbiology and Immunology, Faculty of Medical and Health Sciences, Tel-Aviv University

 RESEARCH

-1. Why and how different Salmonella enterica serovars are differ in host-specificity and clinical outcome?
+1. Why and how distinct Salmonella serovars are differ in their host-specificity and clinical outcome.

-2. Virulence regulation in Salmonella and its response to environmental signals.
+2. Virulence regulation in Salmonella and its response to host and environmental signals.

 4. The biology of invasive and persistent Salmonella infections.